springload/metatemplate/README.md

 _Returns_ a promise that resolves to a `{ metaTemplates, disposeAll }`.

-- metaTemplates is an array of `{ templateFormat, files }` where
+- `metaTemplates` is an array of `{ templateFormat, files }` where
   - `files` is an Object that represents a file archive, with Object keys as paths and values as strings of the templates. ie, `{ 'scss/button.scss': 'scss file data', 'mustache/button.mustache': 'mustache template data' }`.
   - `templateFormat` is a string of the template format (`react-js` or `scss` or `react-ts-styled-components` etc).
-- `disposeAll` is a function to dispose of shared resources and after you finish using MetaTemplate `disposeAll` should be called to avoid memory/CPU waste.
+- `disposeAll` is a function to dispose of shared resources and after you finish using MetaTemplate. `disposeAll` should be called to avoid memory/CPU waste.
 This should be called regardless of your configuration, however this is most important for people using Puppeteer rather than JSDOM (JSDOM is the default).
+Why?
+Well if MetaTemplate automatically cleaned up and called `disposeAll` internally before returning your templates then it would be slower at batch processing, which is what MetaTemplate is typically used for.

 ---